Get Rates Near You!

 Total Federal Taxes Paid by State

-Vermont pays the least.
-Total federal income taxes in Vermont are about $2.5 billion.
-That’s due to the combination of having the second-smallest adult population of any state and a below-average per capita income.
+Vermont pays the least in federal income taxes, about $2.5 billion.
+It has the second-smallest adult population of any state and a below-average adjusted per capita income.

-Here are the top 10 states in terms of total federal income taxes paid:
+The top 10 states in terms of total federal income taxes paid are displayed in the table below:

 which state pays the most federal taxes